jonnyarnold/learning-ruby/1-MyStory.md

 >
 ```

 Well done!
 You made the computer shout *BUM* at you!
-Every time you press *Play*, the computer will say *BUM*.
-Try pressing *Play* a few more times to see!
+Every time you press *Run*, the computer will say *BUM*.
+Try pressing *Run* a few more times to see!

 When the computer sees `puts "BUM"`, it says whatever is between the `"` marks.